 Several days after the inauguration, Jefferson encountered the president at a dinner party.
 He took the opportunity to report that Madison was not interested in the diplomatic mission to France.
 Adams replied that, in any event, he would not have been able to select Madison because of pressure from within his cabinet to appoint a Federalist.
 This confirmed Jefferson's view that the new president lacked his own political compass and was too easily swayed by partisan advisers.
 Thereafter, Adams never consulted Jefferson on an issue of national significance.
 For his part, the vice president turned exclusively to his political role as leader of the Republicans and to his governmental duty as the Senate's presiding officer.

 While in Philadelphia to commence his vice-presidential duties, Jefferson acceded to a second leadership position—the presidency of the American Philosophical Society.
 Conveniently located near Congress Hall, this august scientific and philosophical body counted among its previous leaders Benjamin Franklin and mathematician David Rittenhouse.
 Jefferson attained the post on the strength of his Notes on the State of Virginia (first English edition, 1787), which secured his reputation as a preeminent scholar and scientist and is today considered "the most important scientific work published in America in the eighteenth century."
 Within days of his inaugural address to the Senate, Jefferson delivered his presidential address to the society—a task that he found considerably more gratifying.
 His subject: the recently discovered fossil remains of a large animal, found in western Virginia, that he called the "Megalonyx" or "Great Claw."
 Jefferson would preside over the society until 1815.
-He considered his contributions to its proceedings among his proudest endeavors.
+He considered his contributions to its proceedings among his most gratifying endeavors.

 A Republican Leader